Prapthi564/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/Instructions/exercise2.md

    ![](../media/ex2img9.png)

 1. Once the Add data pane is closed, you can see **Ingestion in progress** status under Add you data.
-Please wait till it completes.
+Please wait until it completes.

    ![](../media/ex2img10.png)